master-of-zen/Av1an/README.md

                             `aom_keyframes` - using stat file of 1 pass of aomenc encode to get exact place where encoder will place new keyframes.

-    -ch  --chunk_method     Determine way in which chunks made for encoding.
+    -cm  --chunk_method     Determine way in which chunks made for encoding.
                             ['segment', 'select', 'vs_ffms2', 'hybrid']

     -tr  --threshold        PySceneDetect threshold for scene detection Default: 50